tamasfederer/kicad-library-generator/README.md

 ## Usage

+This chapter is planned to be updated in the near future.

 Have a look on the [example](example.xlsx).
 Feel free to add more components and/or sheets.

 ## Features to implement